 New technology has forever changed business conditions.
 They’ve enabled executives to opt into cost-effective collaboration tools rather than spending the time and money to physically shift human resources from one place to another in order to execute business transactions.
 In short, the business dynamics are changing.

 As estimated by Forrester research, the market for project and portfolio management software has grown over $2.8 billion in 2011.
-But to really observe the changing dynamics in this space, you have to start by looking at the top trends observed in project management software.
+But to really observe the changing dynamics in this space, you have to start by looking at the top trends observed in project management software and also check membership management software.

 1. New Collaboration Demands